travel-go/HongfeiYu/index.md

 ### **Wenzheng College of Soochow Universit** `2013.9 - 2017.6`

-- B.S. in Computer Science, _Magna Cum Laude_
+- B.S. in Computer Science
 - The Internet of Things